 - OpenPhone — Modern interface built for small teams, with shared inboxes and collaboration tools

 These are solid options if you genuinely need VoIP features.
+Comparisons of the top 13 RingCentral alternatives show Nextiva and CloudTalk offer the best cost-capability balance.
 But they all share the same fundamental limitation: they don't answer your calls when you're working.

 Option 2: Switch to an AI Receptionist